josefsbreakfast/Polaris-Protocol/🦆_Digital_Disruption/❤️‍🩹_Rehabilitated_Tech/🌷_Opening_The_Source/🌦️_for_and_against_cloudbusting.md

 But:

-👉 “Under what conditions can experimentation occur without causing unconsented harm?”
+👉 “When does experimentation cease to be personal and become a shared risk?”

+Cloudbusting sits precisely at that boundary.

 ---

+## 🧪 Threshold Conditions

+Experimentation becomes structurally different when:

+### Scope Expands
+From self-contained to shared systems

+### Reversibility Decreases
+From undoable to persistent or irreversible effects

+### Legibility Drops
+From understandable to ambiguous or contested

+### Impact Scales
+From local to distributed consequences

+Crossing these thresholds does not always trigger awareness.
+But it always changes the stakes.

+---

-## 🧪 Conditions for Responsible Experimentation
+## 🔧 Conditions for Responsible Experimentation

+A viable framework does not eliminate experimentation.
+It constrains it proportionately.

 ### Scope Awareness
-Clear understanding of what systems are affected
+Clear articulation of what systems are affected

-### Reversibility
+### Reversibility Priority
-Preference for actions that can be undone
+Preference for actions that can be undone or isolated

 ### Visibility
-Processes and outcomes should be observable and examinable
+Processes and outcomes remain open to observation and challenge

 ### Containment
-Early-stage experiments should remain within controlled environments
+Early-stage experiments remain bounded where possible

 ### Accountability
-Responsibility for outcomes must be acknowledged
+Responsibility for outcomes is acknowledged, not displaced

 ---